PraveshChauhn/Project-Food-Park-Analysis-/README.md

 With the addition of Power BI, I translated raw SQL insights into visual stories — making the data easier to interpret for non-technical users.
 This project has strengthened both my data analysis skills and my ability to think like a data-driven decision-maker.

 ### Disclaimer
 This project is purely academic and was created for learning and portfolio purposes.
 All data used is fictional and randomly generated — it does not reflect any real individuals, companies, or events.
-The name "Food Nation" is made up and is not associated with Zomato, Swiggy, or any real food delivery platform.
+The name "FooDrive" is made up and is not associated with Zomato, Swiggy, or any real food delivery platform.
 Any similarities are completely coincidental.

 ### About Me